jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-near.md

 ### Run the Client Application

-Now it is time to start 2 instances of the Spring Boot, VMware GemFire `ClientCache` application hosting our *Yellow Pages* service.
+Now it is time to start 2 instances of the Spring Boot, [vmware-gemfire-name] `ClientCache` application hosting our *Yellow Pages* service.

 <p class="note"><strong>Note:</strong>